Fort Donelson: History

-On August 25, 1863, a Confederate force attacked the fort and demanded surrender by Union troops.
-Their attack was unsuccessful and was repulsed by the Union garrison.

 Union attack

 Fort Donelson was attacked by General U.S Grant and Flag Officer Andrew Foote, who surrounded the fort and captured it after a short siege.
 On February 6, Grant was ordered by General Henry Halleck to assault Fort Donelson immediately and capture it by February 8.
 Grant made reconnaissance, observed the natural obstacles and Confederate improvements, and knew the fort would not be taken by the 8th.
 He organized and had Brigadier Generals John A. McClernand, Charles F. Smith, and Lew Wallace prepare for a land assault while Flag Officer Foote moved his gunboats to assault from the river.
 After minor skirmishes with Confederate cavalry en route, the assault on Fort Donelson began on February 12.
 On February 14, a naval battle took place, in which Union ships suffered serious damage.
 After attempting in vain to escape their tenuous position on February 15 via roads to Nashville, the Confederates capitulated, surrendering Fort Donelson to the Union on February 16.